 - 2 tbsp vegetable oil

-900g/2lb lamb fillet, cut into 3cm/1in cubes
+- 900g/2lb lamb neck fillet, cut into 3cm/1in cubes

-2 onions, roughly chopped
+- 2 onions, roughly chopped

-3 garlic cloves, peeled and crushed
+- 3 garlic cloves, peeled and crushed

-2 green chillies, finely chopped
+- 2 green chillies, finely chopped

-1 tbsp grated fresh ginger
+- 1 tbsp grated fresh ginger

-1 tbsp ground turmeric
+- 1 tsp ground turmeric

-1½ tbsp garam masala
+- 1½ tbsp garam masala

-1½ tbsp ground cumin
+- 1½ tbsp ground cumin

-1 tbsp chilli powder
+- 1 tbsp mild Kashmiri chilli powder

-6 large tomatoes, roughly chopped
+- 6 large tomatoes, roughly chopped

-400ml/14fl oz coconut milk
+- 400ml/14fl oz coconut milk

-600ml/1 pint chicken stock
+- 600ml/1 pint chicken stock or lamb stock

-250g/9oz baby spinach leaves
+- 250g/9oz baby spinach leaves

-200g/7oz plain yoghurt
+- 200g/7oz plain yoghurt

-salt and freshly ground black pepper
+- salt and freshly ground black pepper

-steamed basmati rice, to serve
+- steamed basmati rice, to serve

 Heat a large saucepan and add one tablespoon of the vegetable oil and then the lamb.
 Cook over a high heat for 3-4 minutes, or until the lamb is golden-brown all over, then remove and set aside.

+Add all the turmeric, garam masala, cumin and chilli powder and fry, stirring well, for one minute.
+Add the tomatoes and coconut milk and heat to bring to a simmer.
+Stir well, scraping the bottom of the pan to deglaze and release any residue at the bottom of the pan.
 Add the lamb and enough chicken stock to just cover the lamb.
-Stir well, scraping the bottom of the pan to deglaze and release any residue at the bottom of the pan.